How to Make the Perfect Pavlova

 Shaping a pavlova on a baking tray with an offset spatula

-Decorate with fresh berries or tropical fruit.
-Dust with icing sugar and serve immediately.
+2. Top your pavlova with fresh berries or tropical fruit.
+A little lemon curd or passion fruit jam adds a welcome tartness.
+Dust with powdered sugar and serve immediately.

 The perfect strawberry pavlova on a cake stand

-My pavlova is brown!
+• My pavlova is brown!
 Your oven is too hot or has hot spots.
 You might need to experiment to see what temperature works best for you and your oven.
 If in doubt, cook at a slightly lower temperature for a little longer.
-Turn the oven off and let your pavlova cool in the oven to avoid cracks.

 Pavlova crown with whipped cream, lemon curd and fresh berries